 Integrations to Evolve Your DevOps Pipeline

-DeployHub includes pre-defined integrations with some of your most common DevOps tools from Jenkins and Helm to Slack and Salesforce.
+DeployHub’s microservice catalog tool includes predefined integrations with some of your most common DevOps tools from Jenkins and Helm to Slack and Salesforce.
 In addition, you can create ‘custom actions’ to extend DeployHub any way you need.
 Learn More

 Helm Custom Deployment Actions

 Helm can be called to replace the DeployHub default processing engine for performing container deployments.
 When DeployHub executes the release process, it will call the Helm Chart you have defined as your Custom Action at the Component level.
 DeployHub includes the version of the Helm chart as part of its overall configuration data.
 In addition, DeployHub can track Key Value pairs and generate override files for each Environment to which you are deploying.